MateoHerrera0/HUMANIT/NDS - Project.md

 </p>
 <hr/>

-<h1> Digitization of the Acquisition of a Motor Vehicle
+<h1 align="center"> Digitization of the Acquisition of a Motor Vehicle

 ## Description and Scope of the Project
 <p align="justify">